tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra.markdown

 To quote [Wolfram](http://mathworld.wolfram.com/Matrix.html) "*A matrix is a concise and useful way of uniquely representing and working with linear transformations… first formulated by Sylvester (1851) and Cayley."

-For our purposes, the benefit of matrices is their ability to represent linear transformations and, in an optimiser, to allow us to solve questions posed as simultaneous linear algebra equations.
+For our purposes, the benefit of matrices is their ability to represent linear transformations and, together with an [optimiser](TODO), to allow us to solve questions posed as simultaneous linear algebra equations.

 *etymology*: "matrix" means a container or place from which something (else) originates.
 Examples include the [extracellular matrix](https://en.wikipedia.org/wiki/Extracellular_matrix).

-In math, matrices consist of cells organized as rows and columns, each cell of which can contain a number.
+In math, matrices consist of cells organized in rows and columns.
+Each cell can contain a value.
+Matrix algebra is a set of rules for manipulating matrices, designed to make representing and solving problems easier to specify or accomplish.

+Here, we will just scratch the surface of matrices and algebra, just enough to make sense of RAM models, and alert you to the uses of basic operations on matrices, as well as the special multi-layer format of matrices in `umx` and how this aids modeling (allowing you to specify not just values in the row-column addressing system of matrices, but bounds on those values, labels by which to refer to them, and whether they are free or fixed).

+*note*: There are several online tutorials in matrix algebra, like [this one](http://stattrek.com/matrix-algebra/deviation-score.aspx?tutorial=matrix)

+#### Making two matrices a and c, and computing the matrix product a %*% b

 The "order" of a matrix is the number of rows followed by the number of columns.
-This a matrix of order 3,2 looks like this:
+This a matrix of order 3,2:

     |c1| c2
 ----|---|---